MilesHD/intro-to-js/session-2/session-2-transcript.md

 ### What is Closure?

 A closure is a function that has access to variables from another function's scope.
 This is often accomplished by creating a function inside a function.
-Even if the inner function has been returned, and is being used elsewhere, it has access to the variable it closed over.
+Even if the inner function has been returned, and is being used elsewhere, it still has access to any variables it "closes" over.

-When a function is called, an execution context is created, and its scope chain is created.
-THe activation object for the function is initialized with the values for `arguments` and any named arguments.
-The outer function's activation object is the 2nd object in the scope chain, and so on for all containing functions until the chain terminates with the global object.
-As the function executes, variables are looked up in the scope chain.
+This happens because when a function is called, a scope chain is created that is used to look up variables available to the function.
+When a function defined inside another function, it adds the containing function's scope into it's scope chain, so the containing function's variables are available to the inner function.

-Closure enables data hiding and encapsulating behavior.
-Closure in JavaScript is possible due to three concepts brought together for the first time: First Class Functions, Lexical Scope, and Nested Functions.
+### Closures in Action
 ```
 var globalArr = [1,2,3,4,5]
 function getItem(idx) {